D3lt4lph4/papers/docs/imageclassif/vgg.md

 ## In Depth

-Nothing special, go check the article for details on the data-augmentation used or the experiments they did
+Nothing special, go check the article for details on the data-augmentation used or the experiments they did.